William Martel

-At the Battle of Wilton on 1 July 1143, when King Stephen's forces were dispersed by those of Robert Earl of Gloucester, William Martel led a determined rearguard action that allowed the king to escape.
-Martel was eventually surrounded and captured, and to secure his release King Stephen surrendered Sherborne Castle to Robert of Gloucester.
+At the Battle of Wilton on 1 July 1143, when Stephen's forces were dispersed by those of Robert, Earl of Gloucester, William Martel led a determined rearguard action that allowed the king to escape.
+Martel was eventually surrounded and captured, and to secure his release Stephen surrendered Sherborne Castle to Robert of Gloucester.
 After the loss of Sherborne Castle, Martel continued to be a dominant character at King Stephen's court.

 In 1147, the abbot of Abingdon sought ecclesiastical sanctions against Martel for attacks that he carried out against the monastery's estates.

 In 1150, a joint meeting of the county courts of Norfolk and Suffolk, at Norwich, was presided over by William Martel as king's justice.

 In August 1153, William Martel and other supporters of King Stephen laid waste to the area around Wallingford Castle in an attempt to isolate the army of Henry Plantagenet, who was challenging the king for the throne.
 Martel's forces were ambushed and routed by Henry's army as it attempted to break out from the blockade.

-In November 1153 William Martel was one of the 37 witnesses to the Treaty of Westminster which concluded the war between King Stephen and Henry Plantagenet and laid the conditions for Henry's succession.
+In November 1153, William Martel was one of the 37 witnesses to the Treaty of Westminster which concluded the war between King Stephen and Henry Plantagenet and laid the conditions for Henry's succession.

-At Henry's first exchequer, William rendered account for Surrey for 1154-5 but possibly not very well, for he then lost his position as sheriff.
+At Henry's first exchequer, William rendered account for Surrey for 1154–1155 but possibly not very well, for he then lost his position as sheriff.